Stunt (botany)

 In botany and agriculture, stunting describes a plant disease that results in dwarfing and loss of vigor.
 It may be caused by infectious or noninfectious means.
 Stunted growth can affect foliage and crop yields, as well as eating quality in edible plants.
+Stunted growth can be prevented through controlling quality of seeds, soil, and proper watering practices.
+Treatment will vary greatly depending on the root cause of the stunting.

 Infectious

-A stunt caused by infectious means usually is too late to cure.